 Screen capture folder

-The folder where screen captures and screencasts are saved can be changed in the Device section.
+- The folder where screen captures and screencasts are saved can be changed in the Device section.
 Default value is your home folder.

 Update

-The Update tab displays the release notes and information of your current and the latest version of Genymotion Desktop.
-If a new version is available, you will be notified and prompted to update your copy of Genymotion.
+- The Update tab displays the release notes and information of your current and the latest version of Genymotion Desktop.

 Storage

-The Storage tab displays your PC/Mac disk space used for Virtual Devices, Caches and Other (Media folder):
+- The Storage tab displays your PC/Mac disk space used for Virtual Devices, Caches and Other (Media folder).

-The total disk used by Genymotion and all its components is displayed in the launcher footer.
+- The total disk used by Genymotion and all its components is displayed in the launcher footer.

 Misc

-In the Misc tab, you can control whether Genymotion collects usage statistics or not.
+- In the Misc tab, you can control whether Genymotion collects usage statistics or not.

 Shortcuts

-The table below lists global shortcuts that can be used in Genymotion Desktop:
+- The table below lists global shortcuts that can be used in Genymotion Desktop:

-| Action | Windows/Linux | macOS | |---|---|---| | Add a new virtual device | Ctrl + N | Cmd + N | | Open Genymotion Desktop settings | Ctrl + , | Cmd + , | | Open virtual device settings | Ctrl + I | Cmd + I | | Delete virtual device | Del | Del or Fn + Backspace | | Duplicate virtual device | Ctrl + D | Cmd + D | | Generate virtual device log archive | Ctrl + K | Cmd + K | | Quit Genymotion Desktop | Ctrl + Q | Cmd + Q |
+| Action | Windows/Linux | macOS | |---|---|---| | Add a new virtual device | Ctrl + N | Cmd + N | | Open Genymotion Desktop settings | Ctrl + , | Cmd + , | | Open virtual device settings | Ctrl + I | Cmd + I | | Delete virtual device | Del | Delete or Fn + Backspace | | Duplicate virtual device | Ctrl + D | Cmd + D | | Generate virtual device log archive | Ctrl + K | Cmd + K | | Quit Genymotion Desktop | Ctrl + Q | Cmd + Q |